• Skip to main content

 Did you try out this vegan tofu sausage crumbles recipe?
 Please leave a comment below, share it, rate it, or tag a picture @plantbasedandbroke on Instagram and hashtag it #plantbasedandbroke.
 Show off that creation with us!

-Pan fried tofu sausage pieces in a gray bowl with a silver spoon
+Vegan sausage crumbles in a white bowl with a wooden spoon.

 Aly Michell

-Switch up your morning routine with a hearty serving of vegan tofu sausage crumbles.
-Packed with flavor, these crumbles are seasoned with a bold blend of spices including smoked paprika to bring classic savory breakfast vibes to every bite.
+Switch up your morning routine with a generous helping of vegan sausage crumbles made from tofu.
+Bursting with flavor, these tofu crumbles are seasoned with a bold mix of spices, including smoked paprika, bringing that classic savory breakfast taste to every bite.

 Print Recipe Pin Recipe